Titans Grip

 How much does a good grappling app cost per month?

 A functional grappling training app with quality content typically costs between $20 and $30 per month.
 Basic instructional library subscriptions like Submeta or BJJ Fanatics TV start around $20.
-Premium services that include interactive features like AI video analysis, such as Grappling AI, are at the higher end of that range at $29.99.
+Premium services with interactive features like AI video analysis, such as Grappling AI, are at the higher end at $29.99.
 Pure streaming services like FloGrappling are also ~$30.
 Free apps generally lack the features needed for substantive technical development.

 Can AI video analysis replace a real grappling coach?